 There are lots of ways you can get into data science.
 You can learn on your own, go to a data science bootcamp, or go to a traditional college.

-Whichever route you choose, though, I’d recommend you cut your teeth doing some simple beginner data science projects.
-This way you’ll begin building a familiarity with the material and learning to troubleshoot the inevitable problems that emerge.
+Whichever route you choose, I’d recommend you cut your teeth doing some simple beginner data science projects.
+This way you’ll begin building an understanding of the material and learning to troubleshoot the inevitable problems that emerge.

 Get Your Start with These Data Science Project Ideas